Frequently Asked Questions

 **But don't expect to see any "NearlyFreeSpeech.NET: It's better than nothing!" marketing campaigns.

-Free speech is a responsibility, and it is important that our members understand and are willing to accept the consequences of what they do, and do not expect us to do it for them.
+Free speech is not just a right, it's also a responsibility.
+It is important that our members understand that.
+They must be willing to accept the consequences of what they do, and should not expect us to do it for them.

 For your reference, here are links to all the relevant fine print: